hangbozhang/hangbozhang.github.io/essays/Simple-beauty.md

   - Semantic UI
 ---
 <img class="ui image" src="../images/badwebpage.png">
-<h3>Question for you</h3>
+<h2>Question for you</h2>
 What came to your mind at the first sight of this web page?

-<h3>Openning</h3>
+<h3>Introduction</h3>
-I believe most people will be just like me thinking “I must open a scam website.
+<p>I believe most people will be just like me thinking “I must open a scam website.
 Let me close it and search again.”.
 Even after search again, you find it is the website you are looking for.
 It will still be a pain to find what you need.
 That is why UI frameworks are some important.
 It helps the web owner to present the contents in a more organized and simple way so that it can attract the user to stay and utilize the website.
-The simpleness but meaningful website is the beauty of UI framework.
+The simpleness but meaningful website is the beauty of UI framework.</p>

-However, it takes a lot of time and effort to organize and arrange everything in a website using just the HTML and CSS.
+<p>However, it takes a lot of time and effort to organize and arrange everything in a website using just the HTML and CSS.
 That is where something like Semantic UI come to play.
 It is not simple to learn that as it is almost as complicated to learn as a new programming language.
-But once you get familiar with it, you will find everything is way simpler than it was before.
+But once you get familiar with it, you will find everything is way simpler than it was before.</p>

 <h3>Adding image</h3>
 For example, let’s say you want to add an image into the website with certain size to some location.
 In the raw HTML you need to add style to the image to set the size, then try different padding to move it to the location you want.
 While with Semantic UI, you just need set image class to “ui (size) image” it will automatically set the size of the image and then you just need wrap around the image with div class is “ui container” and put to the desired line.
 And there is more feature that semantics ui image has which will eventually save us a lot of time rearrange the image on the website.